-The district or school reports information from the language usage survey in the appropriate Educational Management Information System (EMIS) records.
-For students enrolling from other U.S. schools and districts, school officials request previous language survey data and refer to the information when identifying Englishlearners.
+The district or school reports information from the language usage survey in the appropriate Educational Management Information System (EMIS) records. □ For students enrolling from other U.S. schools and districts, school officials request previous language survey data and refer to the information when identifying English learners.
 Results of the language usage survey are kept with the student's cumulative records and follow the student if he/she transfers to another district or school.
 2. Note.
-Ro ecord additional information to assist the review of the la nguage usage survey.
-3. Indicate responses from the language usage sur urvey Annotations on page 2 for item-specific grant and the survey Annotations of page 2 for item-specific grant and the survey Annotations of page 2 for item-specific grant and the survey Annotations of the survey Annotation of the survey An e table below.
-Refer to the Language Se tudent's native language se Language Usage Survey Question 2. sport for all students in EMIS.
-Se tudent's home language se Language Usage Survey Question 3. sport only for English learners in EMIS.
-P otential English learner Yes.
+Re ecord additional information to assist the review of the la nguage usage survey.
+3. Indicate responses from the language usage sur urvey Annotations on page 2 for item-specific g e table below.
+Refer to the Language Se tudent's native language se Language Usage Survey Question 2. sport for all students in EMIS. - Se tudent's home language se Language Usage Survey Question 3. sport only for English learners in EMIS. otential English learner Yes.
 Assess the student's English proficiency.
 Se ee Language Usage Survey Questions 2-4.
 No. Do not assess the student's English proficiency. nmigrant student status Yes, the student is an immigrant child. ee Language Usage Survey Questions 5-7. eport for all students in EMIS.
 No, the child is not an immigrant child.
 4. Validat e.
 Complete the information below.
-Sig nature of validating school employee Date (mm/dd/yyyy) Prir nted name of validating school employee Name of school or school district
+Sig nature of validating school employee Date (mm/dd/yyyy) Prin nted name of validating school employee Name of school or school district